-Acute coronary syndrome is a term for a group of conditions that suddenly stop or severely reduce blood from flowing to the heart.
-When blood cannot flow to the heart, the heart muscle can become damaged.
+Acute coronary syndrome is a term for a group of conditions that suddenly stop or severely reduce blood from flowing to the heart muscle.
+When blood cannot flow to the heart muscle, the heart muscle can become damaged.
 Heart attack and unstable angina are both acute coronary syndromes (ACS).

 A fatty substance called plaque can build up in the arteries that bring oxygen-rich blood to your heart.
 Plaque is made up of cholesterol, fat, cells, and other substances.

-Plaque can block blood flow in 2 ways:
+Plaque can block blood flow in two ways: